 There’s “Pleiades” as in the seven sisters in Greek mythology.
 There’s also the far, far away star cluster “Pleiades” – which earned its name from Greek mythology.
 But today we’re here to give you the scoop on the “Pleiades” satellite constellation.

-In 2011 and 2012, the pair of Pleiades satellites were launched.
-The constellation comprises of two satellites – Pleiades 1A and Pleiades 1B.
+In 2011 and 2012, the Pleiades constellation entered orbit with a pair of two satellites – Pleiades 1A and Pleiades 1B.
 They share the same orbital plane as SPOT-6 and 7 giving daily revisits over any point on the globe.

 Here’s everything you need to know about the Pleiades satellites:

 The French-Italian ORFEO program built the Pleiades satellite constellation.
 But France and Italy are not the only end-users of Pleiades satellite data.
 Spain, Belgium, Sweden, and Austria also are users of this system.